fdecampredon/rx-react/README.md

 ```
 Note that when you extend lifecycle methods: `componentWillMount` `componentWillReceiveProps` and `componentWillUnMount`, You must call the `super` method.

-> Before the 0.3.x versions `RxReact.Component` also implemented lifecyle mixin behavior, for some perf reasons and because most of the time it's unnecessary thoses behavior has been removed.
+> Before the 0.3.x versions `RxReact.Component` also implemented lifecyle mixin behavior, for some perf reasons and because most of the time it's unnecessary this has been removed.
 > If you want reenable this behavior  use `FuncSubject` as lifecycle method, or manually apply the `LifecycleMixin` on your class.

 ## FuncSubject